Email spoofing best practices

-If you would prefer a video tutorial see Rackspace Email - Spoofing: How to identify & protect your organization.
+If you prefer a video tutorial, see Rackspace Email - Spoofing: How to identify & protect your organization.

 The word spoof means falsified.
-A spoofed email is one in which the sender purposely alters parts of the email to make the message appear as though it was authored by someone else.
-Commonly, the sender’s name and email address and the body of the message are formatted to appear from a legitimate source.
+A spoofed email is one in which the sender purposely alters parts of the email to make the message appear as though someone else authored it.
+Commonly, the sender’s name, email address, and the body of the message appear from a legitimate source.
 Sometimes, the spoofer makes the email appear to come from a private citizen.

 A spoofed message can appear to come from a coworker, a bank, a family member, or any number of seemingly trustworthy sources.
 A good spoof looks like any other email that you normally receive.

-Warning: If you suspect that you have received a fraudulent message, DO NOT click any link in the message or enter any information that is requested.
+Warning: If you suspect that you have received a fraudulent message, DO NOT click any link in the message or enter any requested information.

-In many cases, the spoofed email is part of a phishing (scam) attack.
-In other cases, a spoofed email is used to dishonestly market an online service or sell you a bogus product.
+Often, the spoofed email is part of a phishing (scam) attack.
+In other cases, someone uses a spoofed email to dishonestly market an online service or sell you a bogus product.
 The intent is to trick the recipient into making a damaging statement or releasing sensitive information, such as passwords.
-If you’re receiving bounced (returned) emails for messages that you never sent, this could be a case of spoofing.
+If you receive bounced (returned) emails for messages that you never sent, this could be a case of spoofing.

 Scammers alter different sections of an email to disguise who is the actual sender of the message.
-To view the following properties, you must open the email headers of a message that you suspect has been spoofed.
+To view the following properties, you must open the email headers of a suspected spoofed message.
 Following are some examples of spoofed properties:

-REPLY-TO - This can also be spoofed, but a lazy scammer might leave the actual REPLY-TO address.
-If you see a different sending address here, the email might have been spoofed. m
+- REPLY-TO: This can also be spoofed, but a lazy scammer might leave the actual REPLY-TO address.
+If you see a different sending address here, it might be a spoofed email.

-RETURN-PATH - This can also be spoofed, but a lazy scammer might leave the actual RETURN-PATH address.
-If you see a different sending address here, the email might have been spoofed.
+- RETURN-PATH: This can also be spoofed, but a lazy scammer might leave the actual RETURN-PATH address.
+If you see a different sending address here, it might be a spoofed email.

-The first three properties can be easily altered by using settings in your Microsoft Outlook, Gmail, Hotmail, or other email software.
-The fourth property, IP address, can also be altered, but usually requires more sophisticated user knowledge to make a false IP address convincing.
+A spoofer can alter the first three properties by using settings in Microsoft Outlook, Gmail, Hotmail, or other email software.
+They can also alter the fourth property, IP address, but that requires more sophisticated user knowledge to make a false IP address convincing.